 Harassment based on race occurs when your employer or coworker takes action that is designed to intimidate, offend or harm you due to your racial background.
+Contact a racial harassment lawyer in Los Angeles if you are going through racial harassment in the workplace.
 It is important to recognize that many inappropriate workplace behaviors do not establish a legal basis for racial harassment.
 Therefore, it is important to consult with a Los Angeles racial harassment lawyer before making any legal determinations.

 What Steps Must I Take to Prove Harassment Based on Race?